 ◊ Come to the farm once a week to fill your bag with the vegetables we harvest for you.
 (If you cannot make a pick-up day, call ahead to change days, send a friend in your place, or donate to the food pantry!)

-◊ Our season is June 1 through the end of October (weather permitting!), plus a Thanksgiving pick-up.
+◊ Our season is June 1 through the end of October (weather permitting!), 22 weeks.
 Weekly shares start small with greens in the spring, and are more abundant in summer with tomatoes, beans, cucumbers….
 By the fall the shares are heavy with root crops and winter squash.
 You’ll be eating seasonally, and we’ll help you with cooking ideas and recipes!

-◊ Members also have the opportunity to order our wonderful pastured chickens and turkeys at a discounted price.
+◊ Members also have the opportunity to order our wonderful pastured turkeys at a discounted price.

 ◊ Participate in our Community Food Project.
-We have established a special fund to be used to reduce the cost of shares to needy families.
+We have established a special fund to be used to reduce the cost of shares to members with fewer resources.
 What a great opportunity for your family, church, or civic group to “sponsor” a family in need!

 HOW DO I JOIN?